Suzie1/Comfyroll-Workflow-Templates/README.md

 # Comfyroll Workflow Templates
 A collection of workflow templates for use with Comfy UI

-This workflow template is intended as a multi-purpose template for use on a wide variety of projects.
-It can be used with any checkpoint model.
+These workflow templates are intended as multi-purpose templates for use on a wide variety of projects.

-Prerequisites
+They can be used with any checkpoint model.

+__Prerequisites__
 * ComfyUI installation
+* Comfyroll Custom Nodes
 * WAS Node Suite custom nodes, v2.0 or higher
-* at least 10GB VRAM is recommended

-Installation
+__Installation__
 * save the workflow on the same drive as your ComfyUI installation
-* save the Custom Nodes from the download in your \ComfyUI\custom_nodes folder
 * install WAS Node Suite from https://civitai.com/models/20793/was-node-suite-comfyui
+* install Comfyroll Custom Nodes from https://github.com/RockOfFire/ComfyUI_Comfyroll_CustomNodes
 * install Detail Tweaker LoRA from https://civitai.com/models/58390 (optional)

-On first use
+On first use (varies by template)
 * select models and VAE
 * select a default LoRA in each Load LoRA node
 * select upscale models